 When a girl receives an education, it’s not just her that’s impacted.
 She positively impacts her family, her community, and even her entire country.
 But around the world, many girls are not currently in school & some of them won’t ever set foot in a classroom.
 Join schools across Canada as they raise funds and awareness for girl’s education in the Dominican Republic and Zambia.

 Sign up your class or entire school to get active and support Christ-centred education around the world.
 Choose whatever activities are best for you, set goals, get pledges, track your progress, and win badges!
 We’ll provide you with the online platform and all the materials you need to help you GO!

-Want to give your students a life-, heart-, and mind-shaping international experience?
-Sign them up for a School HANDS experience.
-With opportunities for short-term missions, relationship building and international learning, EduDeo offers a HANDS experience for everyone.
+Want to give your students a life, heart, and mind-shaping international experience?
+Sign them up for School HANDS.
+With opportunities for short-term missions, relationship building, and international learning, there’s a HANDS experience for everyone.

 Participate in a unique project-based learning opportunity to collaborate with a class in an EduDeo partner country to write and illustrate a story.
 When the project ends, your class and your partner class will each receive copies of the book, as well as a deeper understanding of another culture.

 Looking for a unique professional development opportunity that will grow your perspective and world?
-Join us Summer 2020 in the Dominican Republic as we travel to meet teachers, visit classrooms, and learn more about global Christ-centred education.
+Join us and your fellow Canadian educators as we travel to meet teachers, visit classrooms, and learn more about global Christ-centred education.